hiddenmemory/facebook-ios-sdk/README.md

-#Facebook iOS SDK [OverTheAir2012 DUB REMIX]
+#Facebook iOS SDK [OverTheAir2012 REMIX]

-Product of the OverTheAir 2012 Hack, this will be more throughly sanity checked soon - looking for feedback
+Product of the OverTheAir 2012 Hack.
+The task was to rewrite the Facebook iOS client SDK into something that helped more than it hindered.

+Since the initial hack, there has been a number of cleanups and sanity checks to ensure it is doing the right thing.

+If you have any questions, feedback or issues - please use the issue tracker.

+If you want to issue a pull request to fix/clean/add that would be great.

 ##OverTheAir: Changes:

  - Runs on iOS5 only with ARC support for better memory management
- - Massive cleanup of API naming convention to be a better iOS citizen. e.g.:
+ - Massive cleanup of API naming convention to be a better iOS citizen and be more consistent to the developer e.g.:

     	- (FBRequest*)requestWithMethodName:(NSString *)methodName
                              parameters:(NSDictionary *)params